Meet our Team

-Matt grew up on a mixed arable and livestock farm on the Beaulieu Estate, which is run by his Father, Uncle and Grandad.
-Being exposed to working with farm animals from a young age led to aspirations of becoming a Vet developing early in life.
-The family are kept busy by arable work, both contracting on other farms and at home in Beaulieu; furthermore, they have a Hereford beef suckler herd and a small flock of sheep that Matt is always involved with.
+Matt grew up on a mixed arable and livestock farm on the Beaulieu Estate, which is run by his family.
+Being exposed to working with farm animals from a young age led to early aspirations of becoming a Vet.
+The family are kept busy by arable work and they also have a Hereford beef suckler herd and a small flock of sheep.

 His studies initially took him to the University of Liverpool Veterinary School where he gained a 1st class Bsc (Hons) in Bioveterinary Science.
 He then moved to the Royal Veterinary College in 2013 to gain his BVetMed degree.
-Matt joined Cedar Farm Vets immediately after graduating in the summer of 2017 after seeing practice regularly with us over the final few years of his course.
+Matt joined Cedar Farm Vets after graduating in the summer of 2017.
 He has a particular interest in fertility, reproduction and herd/flock health which he is keen to develop in the future.

-He now lives in Romsey with his wife Sophi, who is a mixed vet at Seadown Veterinary Group.
+He now lives in Romsey with his wife Sophi.
 Any spare time they have is spent at their local Crossfit gym, exploring the New Forest or the Highlands of Scotland and helping on the farm in Beaulieu!

 Emma grew up in Sway and has lived in the New Forest all her life.